 - Determining the effects of an event on subsequent users actions.

-Create a path analysis
+Create a path exploration

 - Sign in to Google Analytics.